Part 3: Potosi

 Our original plan was to visit and camp near Dubuque, Iowa.
 We'd previously visited this beautiful city in the summer of 2008 and were looking forward to exploring it further.
 However, after chatting with a friendly local woman in the Wisconsin river town of Potosi, just twenty minutes from Dubuque, we decided to get to know this new place and its surrounds instead.

-Above and right: Setting up camp at the Grant River Recreation Area, situated just outside of Potosi on the banks of the Mississippi River.
+Above and left: Setting up camp at the Grant River Recreation Area, situated just outside of Potosi on the banks of the Mississippi River.

 Above, right and below: Views of the Mississippi from the Grant River Recreation Area, Wisconsin – Tuesday, July 20, 2010.

 Above: Kathleen and Joey after we tubed down the Grant River – Wednesday, July 21, 2010.